RCAR Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies RenovaCare, Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, July 20, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against RenovaCare, Inc. ("RenovaCare" or "the Company") (OTC: RCAR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired RenovaCare securities between August 14, 2017 and May 28, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/rcar.
+NEW YORK, July 22, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against RenovaCare, Inc. ("RenovaCare" or "the Company") ( RCAR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired RenovaCare securities between August 14, 2017 and May 28, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/rcar.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.